 The new label C F McEwan evolved as a next step in the use of Clare’s experimental image making.
 Launched at the end of 2012, these printed scarves have been described as: ‘walking the line between original artworks and fashion product’ Art Wednesday.
 C F McEwan scarves are now stocked in a range of boutiques and gallery shops around the UK.

-This year in 2017, Clare embarks on a new venture, developing an online course called The New Creative.
+This year in 2017, Clare embarks on a new venture, developing an online resource called The New Creative.
 Sharing skills and ideas connected with her own textile practice: photography, experimental drawing, sculpting, mono print and working in Adobe Photoshop.
 To stay in touch about news and stories from The New Creative – sign up here.
-You will also receive automatic access to the free mini course launching in September 2017.
+Or find out more about The New Creative here.

 About the imagery

 With an interest in surface, shape and layer, Clare makes use of a variety of materials in her work.
 Drawing, printmaking, painting and simple making processes are combined to create abstract and atmospheric imagery.
 Irregular shaped objects and surfaces are formed using paper, fabric, plastic and concrete.